 "Don't know.
 She didn't look too good earlier; said she had a headache.
 You know, women."

-"Thanks."
-Reese said curtly and hung up, frowning.
-This wasn't like Carter at all.
+Reese disconnected the line on Fusco and frowned again.
+He decided that this was not like Carter at all.
 He tapped his ear piece.

 "Finch, where is Carter now?"